nalcindor1/sme-bi-course-application/vm-exercises.md

 *Each bulleted instruction is a complete sentence that describes a specific task.*

-- Step 1
+- Step 1 - Open "ex-1-initial.pbix"
-- Step 2
-- Step 3
+- Step 2 - Create a Measure to find the sum of Cash – Name it “Total Cash”
+- Step 3 - Create a measure to find the sum of Accounts Receivable – Name it “Total Accounts Receivable”
+- Step 4 - Create a measure to find the sum of Supplies – Name it “Supplies”
+- Step 5 - Create a measure to find the sum accumulated Depreciation – Equipment – Name it “Total Accumulated Depreciation-Equipment"
 - ...

 #### Exercise question:
-*This is a question presented to learners to check if the steps above were properly completed.
-It can be a multiple choice question or a question with a 1-3 word answer.
-It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*
+Which financial statement would these line items be reported?
+- Income Statement
+- Balance Sheet
+- Cash Flow Statement
+- Owner's Equity Statement

 #### End goal:

-*Add an image of the final visualization here.*

 ## 2nd VM Exercise